IntentAssistant/INA/README.md

 ```bash
 python setup.py py2app
 ```
-The bundle appears in `dist/INA.app`.
-Because of the namespace shims mentioned earlier, the required Google and Rubicon modules are baked into the bundle.
+The bundle appears in `dist/INA.app`. the required Google and Rubicon modules are baked into the bundle.

 To produce a signed DMG (for distribution within a lab or research group):
 ```bash